cjwinchester/south-dakota-voter-registration-data/README.md

 The [`build_files.py`](build_files.py) script creates two combined files with a new column, `county_fips`:
 - [`sd-voter-registration-data-long.csv`](sd-voter-registration-data-long.csv) (tidy format)
 - [`sd-voter-registration-data-wide.csv`](sd-voter-registration-data-wide.csv) (wide format)

+(I used a combination of [Tabula](https://tabula.technology/), hand-entry and [some of the tools mentioned in this repo](https://github.com/chadday/nicar_ocr) to extract the data from the PDFs.)